by Bill McBride on 9/16/2016 02:00:00 PM

 The Flow of Funds report also showed that Mortgage debt has declined by almost $1.3 trillion since the peak.
 This decline is mostly because of debt cancellation per foreclosures and short sales, and some from modifications.
 There has also been some reduction in mortgage debt as homeowners paid down their mortgages so they could refinance.

-With residential investment increasing, and a slower rate of debt cancellation, it is possible that MEW will turn positive again soon.
+With a slower rate of debt cancellation, MEW will likely stay positive.

 Dr. James Kennedy also has a simple method for calculating equity extraction: "A Simple Method for Estimating Gross Equity Extracted from Housing Wealth".
 Here is a companion spread sheet (the above uses my simple method).